-Once those two files have been created, you should provide them in the [triggers] section of the code (see here).
+Once those two files have been created, you should provide them in the [triggers] section of the code (see here) with the trig_file and trig_windows parameters.
+You should then activate the option clean_artefact by setting it to True before launching the filtering step.
 Note that by default, the code will produce one plot by artefact, showing its temporal time course on all channels, during the imposed time window.
 This is what is substracted, at all the given times for this unique stimulation artefact.